Korean, Edit

 ○ 1st.
 Reduced concentration of albumin, a temporary energy source in the blood

 ○ 3rd.
-The presence of net water from the blood to tissue fluid
+The presence of net water movement from the blood to tissue fluid

 ○ 4th.
 Edema occurs